Your Skin and Pollution: 5 Objects Affecting Air Pollution

 One of the most detrimental components of pollution is its constitution of nanoparticles.
 These particles are so small they are able to penetrate into the deepest layers of our skin to cause inflammation.
 Due to pollutants’ ability to break down collagen and other important structural proteins, elasticity and structure is lost overtime - this rapidly increases our natural aging process.

 As if these previous issues weren’t enough to contend with, there is evidence that ultraviolet light (a natural wavelength emitted by the sun) actually activates and amplifies pollution’s effects on our skin.
-Bearing this in mind, it’s even more important than ever to wear UV-protective creams.
+Bearing this in mind, it’s even more important than ever to wear sunscreen.

 5 - Particulate Matter May Disrupt The Microbiome